Cauchy Convergence

 The Cauchy Convergence Theorem states that a real-numbered sequence converges if and only if it is a Cauchy sequence.
 A Cauchy sequence is a series of real numbers (sn), if for any ε (a small positive distance) > 0, there exists N, such that m, n > N implies |sn – sm| < ε.
 In other words, the elements of the sequence become arbitrarily close to each other as the series progresses.

 The definition of a Cauchy sequence is very similar to the definition of a convergent sequence.
-However, it differs in that a Cauchy sequence only refers to the tail of the sequence and not to some (usually unknown) limit [1].
+A convergent sequence is a sequence of numbers that has a limit. which means that the terms of the sequence get closer and closer to a specific number as the terms get farther apart.
+However, a Cauchy sequence only refers to the tail of the sequence and not to some (usually unknown) limit [1].
+This means that a Cauchy sequence can be convergent, but it does not have to be.

 Two useful lemmas are associated with Cauchy convergence [2]: